gedejong/avida-wiki/Analyze-File.md

 <dt><strong>
   GET_SKELETONS
-[<span class="cmdarg">max_knockouts</span>]
+[<span class="cmdarg">max_knockouts=2</span>]
 </strong></dt>
 <dd>
-	Similar to analyze_knockouts, however instead of just counting the number of non-informative sites, it replaces non-informative (ie neutral) sites with the NULL instruction, creating genotype skeletons.
+	Similar to analyze_knockouts, however instead of just counting the number of non-informative sites, it removes completely non-informative (i.e. neutral) sites, and replaces sites that are informative only as placeholders with the NULL instruction.
+This creates genotype "skeletons".
 If max_knockouts is 1, it only tests single knockouts.
-If max_knockouts is more than 1, it tests double knockouts as well (such as inc and then dec which are only neutral when removed together).
+If max_knockouts is more than 1 (default), it tests double knockouts as well (such as inc and then dec which are only neutral when removed together).
+(Development note: GET_SKELETONS can be called in analyze mode to skeletonize the current batch, but if you're building a more complicated command that involves skeletons, take a look at helper function with the same name that returns a vector of skeletons.)

 </dd>